Key Takeaways

 );

 CHECKconstraints were parsed but silently ignored before MySQL 8.0.16.
-Any existing schema built on MySQL 5.7 or earlier that usesCHECKfor data integrity may have dirty data in it. - PostgreSQL, Oracle, SQL Server — always enforced
+Any existing schema built on MySQL 5.7 or earlier that usesCHECKfor data integrity may have dirty data. - PostgreSQL, Oracle, SQL Server: always enforced

 DEFAULT Values